 Here are the best Watkins Glen Hotels:

-We’ve stayed at both the Budget Inn as well as the Harbor Hotel.
-While the Budget Inn is very basic, it’s only about 0.5 miles from the main entrance to Watkins Glen State Park so you can walk or easily drive to the park.
-Be sure to grab an ice cream at the Glen Dairy Bar right next door.
-The luxurious Watkins Glen Harbor Hotel offers beautiful lakeside rooms and it’s the quintessential lodging option in the village.
+We’ve stayed at both the Budget Inn and the Harbor Hotel.
+The Budget Inn was very basic but it was only 0.5 miles from the main entrance to Watkins Glen State Park.
+Whereas the luxurious Watkins Glen Harbor Hotel had a beautiful lakeside room and it’s really the quintessential lodging option in the village.

 Best Time To Visit